irontoby/vss2svn/ssphys/ReadMe.txt

 === Rollback ===

-There are actually two types of rollback activities.
+==== Rollback Action vs. Rollback Activities ====

+The term Rollback is a bit misleading in VSS.
+There is a properties command where you can perform "Rollback" activities and, there is the "Rollback action" reported in the history.
+Both have nothing in common.

-The first one is available in the history dialog of the SSExplorer.
+The first one is available from the command line ot the history dialog of the SSExplorer.
 This one will let you "constantly" delete some content of your history by completly removing it out of the physical file.
-There are no remains left over and there is no entry in the history, that this action happend.
+There are no remains left over and there is no entry in the item history, that you performed this action.

 The second one is implicitly triggered by the branch command.
 The branch will force the creation of a new physical file.
-In order to follow the history to the point before the branch, the first action in this new file is a RollBack Action, with the information about the parent physical file and the branchpoint.
+In order to follow the history to the point before the branch, the first action in this new file is a "RollBack Action", with the information about the parent physical file and the branchpoint.
 See under Branches for an example.
-It is like saying "from now on continue reporting from a different file at a specific version number"
+It is like saying "from now on continue with the history in a different file at a specific version number"

 If you see a "Roolback to version" action in the history of a file, this is always due to a branch action.